gvellut/jncep/README.md

 - Click on the __Password__ section on the left hand side.
 - Set a password on that screen.

-Then the login email of the Facebook or Google account, together with that new password, can be used as credentials for the `jncep` tool.
+Then the login email of the Facebook or Google account, together with that new password, can be used as credentials for the `jncep` tool, either directly or using one of the indirect methods.

 ## epub